Complete List of Google Search Operators and How to Use Them

 The one I personally use the most is site:.
 Combined with other operators you can get a lot out of this quite simple operator.

-Just write site: followed by a domain name or URL, if the domain or URL is indexed by Google you will see it in the SERP below.
+Just write site: followed by a domain name or URL, and you will see it in the SERPs below.

 It’s good if you want to limit your search to a certain domain or URL.
 Using site: followed by a keyword will show the pages that contain the specific keyword.

 site:wincher.com – will return all indexed pages, including pages on subdomains.